Killing of Eileen Quinn: Legacy

 Her grandson Gerard Quinn is a human rights lawyer, and he has given talks on the case.
 Her grand niece is award-winning documentary maker Orla Higgins.
 In 2019, she made a documentary on the case for RTÉ entitled Reprisals: The Eileen Quinn Story.
 In 2023, Galway City Museum hosted an event in memory of Eileen Quinn.

+In Labane, just 3.5 miles from the site of the killing, the local parochial hall is named after Eileen Quinn and the Loughnane Brothers.
+The hall was erected by Mr. Edward Martyn, but was burnt down by members of the RIC in September, 1920.
+It was rebuilt shortly after, by J. Canon Considine, who named it the "Loughnane and Quinn Memorial Hall".